 Peace Corps Master's International Program

 Students may earn an MS in conjunction with the US Peace Corps, combining academic study in the fields listed below with supervised, practical field experience and research.
-View a brochure with overviews of all of the disciplines or visit our PCMI programs page for more information.
+New students are no longer permitted to enter the program after fall 2016.

 After completing a program of on-campus academic work, students serve two years with the US Peace Corps.
 While participating in Peace Corps field work, students enroll in one of these courses to maintain full-time student status.
 Students return to campus for one additional semester following their Peace Corps tour to complete their degree requirements.

 Graduate School Policies